 Our programme to slow down people’s progression from one to many long-term conditions

-Through our programme, we’re aiming to partner with others and fund projects that slow down progression from one to many long-term conditions.
-We’re concentrating our efforts on working-age people in Lambeth and Southwark, focusing on those at risk of rapid progression to multiple conditions.
+Through our programme, we partner with others and fund projects that slow down progression from one to many long-term conditions.
+We’re focusing on working-age people in Lambeth and Southwark living with one condition who are at the highest risk of developing many.

-Community-led solutions to identifying and supporting local Portuguese-speaking residents with multiple conditions
+Community-led solutions to identify and support local Portuguese-speaking residents with multiple conditions

-Looking well beyond health to create a vibrant neighbourhood for everyone
+Looking beyond health to create a vibrant neighbourhood for everyone

 Supporting local partners to provide highly effective and person-centred care